basierend auf Bewertungen

 • Stearic acid --> animal and vegetable fats

-In the unsaturated fatty acids the position of the double bond is important for the biochemical effect.
-In the classification, the position of the first double bond from the methyl end (CH3) is determined and then gives the name.
-I.e. if the first double bond is, for example, in the third position seen from the methyl end, one speaks of "Omega 3" fatty acids.
+For the unsaturated fatty acids, the position of the double bond is important for the biochemical effect.
+When classifying the position of the first double bond is determined by the methyl end (CH3) and is then named.
+DH if the first double bond, for example Located in the third position from the methyl end, it is called “Omega 3” fatty acids.

 Omega 3 fatty acids